FD Calculator

 4. Stagger FDs (Laddering)

-Instead of one big FD, you can create multiple FDs with different maturities so that some portion of your money matures every year, giving you liquidity and the ability to reinvest at better rates.
+Instead of one big FD, create multiple FDs with different maturities so some portion matures every year, giving you liquidity and the ability to reinvest at better rates.

 5. Consider Tax Impact